SlobaLav/JavaScript-projekat-To-Do-Lista-/README.txt

-Link do Netlify platforme je:
-https://happy-pike-a8eb88.netlify.com/
+Netlify platform link to this project is: https://happy-pike-a8eb88.netlify.com/